tskit-dev/pyslim/docs/tutorial.rst

 2. Make sure to distinguish *individuals* and *nodes*!
    ``tskit`` "nodes" correspond to SLiM "genomes".
-   Individuals in SLiM are diploid, so each has two nodes.
+   Individuals in SLiM are diploid, so normally, each has two nodes (but retained individuals may have nodes removed by simplification: see below).

-3. Since in SLiM, all individual are diploid, every individual will be associated with two nodes.
-   As described above, the Individual table contains entries for
+3. As described above, the Individual table contains entries for

    a. the currently alive individuals,
-   b. any individuals that have been remembered with ``treeSeqRememberIndividuals()``, and
+   b. any individuals that have been permanently remembered with
+      ``treeSeqRememberIndividuals()``
+   c. any individuals that have been temporarily retained with
+      ``treeSeqRememberIndividuals(permanent=F)``.
+Importantly, the nodes in these
+      individuals are *not* marked as sample nodes, so they can be lost during simplification.
+This means that a retained individual may only have one node (but if both nodes are lost due to simplification, the individual is removed too, and will not appear in the Individual table).